bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-add-card.md

 >
 > Who can execute the method: any user

-The method `landing.block.addcard` fully replicates the functionality of [landing.block.clonecard](./landing-block-clone-card.md) but allows you to insert a card with modified content right away.
+The method `landing.block.addcard` fully replicates the functionality of [landing.block.clonecard](./landing-block-clone-card.md) but allows you to insert a card with modified content directly.

 ## Parameters